christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 A high degree of reliability, while necessary, is not sufficient to ensure safety.
 In fact, there can even be a tradeoff between safety and reliability.
 To understand this, we need a different way to model reliability and safety.
 We look at the probabilities of three possible types of responses to a client request to the system:

 - The probability of a _good response_ $p_g$, which is as intended based on the problem (not only to the specification, as it could be faulty) and delivers a correct value in a timely manner.
-- The probability of a _faulty response_ $p_f$, meaning that the system responded but returned an erroneous or malicious result instead of the intended result (i.e. a _byzanthine fault_, as described later in [Types of Possible Faults](#sec:possible-faults)).
+- The probability of a _faulty response_ $p_f$, meaning that the system responded but returned an erroneous or malicious result instead of the intended result (i.e. a _byzanthine fault_, as described later in [the subsection on Types of Possible Faults](#sec:possible-faults)).
 - The probability of _no response_ $p_n$, due to a system crash or under other _fail-stop_ conditions, as described later.

 With these probabilities, we can then have a simplified model for reliability: